 Yet another example: Many times I have seen law abiding organizations use pirate copied versions of Windows.
 When I confront them about this they often say apologetically, that they cannot afford a proper license.
 When I tell them there are free alternatives to Windows, they quickly interject "we have to use Windows!"
 Do they?
 Every time I have had this conversation people were not doing anything special on Windows that Linux couldn't easily do as well.
 In fact more often then not, Windows gave them serious problems!
 In one instance there were problems getting the sound and video cards to work.
 The machine in question was used at an educational facility on a weekly basis to project video material for hundreds of students.
 Even though the problems were never solved to satisfaction the system administrators continued to use his pirate copied bug ridden operating system.
 What strikes me about this example is that Linux was dismissed without examination or even consideration.
 Did they really keep Windows out of practical considerations, or had it become a compulsory habit?

-Another thing I have seen on many occasions is people either buying cheap laptops or continuing to use an old laptop, and they want to put the latest version of Windows on it.
+Another thing I have seen on many occasions is people either buying cheap laptops or continuing to use an old one, and they want to put the latest version of Windows on it.
 However the weak hardware cannot handle the load and the end result is an unusably slow and noisy oven.
-A few years ago my brother came for a visit and brought along his old school laptop.
+A few years ago my brother came for a visit and brought along his old school lappy.
 The computer was about six years old and ran Windows 7.
 It sounded like a Jumbo Jet taking of when it started and it literally took 30 minutes from startup to Minecraft.
 Since this was a throw away relic anyway my brother agreed to try Linux on it.
-15 minutes later Linux Mint was installed and ran like a charm, the computer was quiet and cold and launched Minecraft instantly.
+15 minutes later Linux Mint (a good candidate for a first distro!) was installed and ran like a charm, the computer was quiet and cold and launched Minecraft instantly.
 Even I was impressed, I had thought the old computer was ready for the junk yard.
 I should have realized that the problem was not the computer, but the operating system.

 Computer systems are addictive.
 The more graphically pleasing and interactive (aka "fun"), the worse the problem becomes.
 If you do not believe me, then try going a week without your smartphone!
 Linux will not necessarily solve this issue, it too has games, and even worse, browsers.
 But if nothing else, forcing yourself to use an unfamiliar system, and thus break out of an old habit, can help (And seriously - try going a week or a month without using a smartphone [27]).